Iam-that-Chic/zatec/README.md

 - run composer install
 - create a database named zatec
 - run php artisan migrate to import databases
-- run php artisan serve http://127.0.0.1:8000/search
+- run php artisan serve --port=8003
+ * your project will be running on this url http://127.0.0.1:8003
 - start surfing and enjoy

-##Images
+## Images
 Images used where taken from sevveral websites and are not mine

-external port for google setup 9000
+## Google callbck url
+is matching the one set at  endpoint http://127.0.0.1:8003/auth/google/callback, for google to work, it should  be simmilar port 8003